Frequently Asked Questions

-Refer to your Program Evaluation by logging into Trojan Web Express.
+Refer to your Program Evaluation by logging into Self Service.
 Also refer to your Student Agreement if you are eligible for a SOC (Servicemembers' Opportunity College) contract.
 These documents will be complete once your Official transcripts have been received and evaluated.
 These documents will show the courses that transferred from previous schools, how the credits were applied to your degree, and your remaining degree requirements.

-Visit the Academic Catalog or log in to Trojan Web Express and access your Program Evaluation to create a "What If" scenario for degree comparison.
+Visit the Academic Catalog or log in to Self Service and access your Program Evaluation to create a "What If" scenario for degree comparison.

 Undergraduate Exit Exam requirements include:

 - Proficiency Profile – This exam is required after reaching 60 hours or more, which is considered "Junior Status".
 All transfer credit is included in this total.
 Students enrolled in an undergraduate degree program must complete the Proficiency Profile exam prior to obtaining their degree.
 The Proficiency Profile exam is not graded at this time but is required as part of the graduation process.
 The GECE was replaced by the Proficiency Profile.
 The required Proficiency Profile exit exam covers your basic first 2 years of college.

 - MFAT – This exam is required with CJ 4499, MGT 4476, or PSY 4480, as these are Capstone classes.
 This exam covers your concentration/area of study.
 You will need to contact your instructor for any minimum test score required to pass the MFAT exam.
 If you are not in or registered for a capstone course, you will not be permitted to register for the MFAT.